Marlene Lally, Head of School

 As Sam is relatively new to Philadelphia, she has been enjoying exploring the city and its history, and loves watching live music events whenever she can!
-Sam is excited to start her Masters in Counseling Psychology at Temple in the Fall.
+Sam is also completing her Masters in Counseling Psychology at Temple.

 Michelle Fox, Director of Admissions